chirpstack/chirpstack-fuota-server/README.md

 # ChirpStack FUOTA Server

-ChirpStack FUOTA Server is an open-source FUOTA server implementation for LoRaWAN.
-It integrates with the [ChirpStack Application Server](https://www.chirpstack.io/application-server/) using the HTTP integration (for receiving uplink payloads) and uses the ChirpStack Application Server API for creating the multicast-groups and enqueueing the downlink payloads.
+ChirpStack FUOTA Server is an open-source FUOTA server implementation for LoRaWAN(R).
+It integrates with the [ChirpStack](https://www.chirpstack.io/) using the HTTP integration (for receiving uplink payloads) and uses the ChirpStack gRCP API for creating the multicast-groups and enqueueing the downlink payloads.

 ## Building from source